 “It’s exciting to know that people have told us they want to know more about the ‘extraordinary ordinary’ pop of colour in a normal day” said Trevor Dines, Plantlife’s botanical specialist.

 The results showed that the ability to name wildflowers varied between the different age groups.

-For 16-24 year olds, less than half could name bluebell and only four per cent could name red clover.
+For 16-24 year olds, less than half could name bluebell and only four% could name red clover.

-In comparison, for those aged over 55, the results were 83 per cent and 45 per cent respectively.
+In comparison, for those aged over 55, the results were 83% and 45% respectively.

 This month, Plantlife launched its Great British Wildflower Hunt, a large-scale interactive guide to wildflowers.

 Plantlife hope the guide will improve people’s understanding and increase Britain’s connectedness to nature, while also making nature more relevant to young people.

 Marian Spain, chief executive of Plantlife said, “Lots of us love wildflowers but can feel uncertain around them and want to know more.
 The Great British Wildflower Hunt is designed to do just that.”